FlipsideCrypto/livequery-models/models/doc_descriptions/general/__overview__.md

         )

     SELECT
-        utils.udf_hex_to_string(SUBSTR(input_token_name,(64+1),LEN(input_token_name))) AS output_token_name
+        utils.udf_hex_to_string(SUBSTR(input_token_name,(64*2+3),LEN(input_token_name))) AS output_token_name
     FROM base;

-    NOTE: The expression 64 + 1 is used in the query to calculate the starting index for the SUBSTR function.
-In a hexadecimal representation, each character represents 4 bits.
-Therefore, to skip the first 256 bits in the hexadecimal string, we need to skip the first 64 characters (64 * 4 = 256).
-In Snowflake, the SUBSTR function expects the starting index to be 1-based rather than 0-based, which is why we add + 1.
+    NOTE: The expression 64 * 2 + 3 in the query navigates to the 131st character of the hexadecimal string returned by an EVM blockchain contract's function, skipping metadata and adjusting for Snowflake's 1-based indexing.
+Keep in mind that the exact start of relevant data may vary between different contracts and functions.

     ```